huntdatacenter/docs/docs/faq/external-transfer.md

 ## Direct external transfers

 ### Can I transfer data directly with parties outside HUNT Cloud?
 Yes and no. Direct transfers via SSH are blocked.
-However, your lab leader can allow network openings for data exports outside HUNT Cloud (see below).
+However, your lab leader can allow network openings for data transactions outside HUNT Cloud (see below).
+Note that this is restricted to traffic that are initiated from inside your lab.

 ### Can I have permanent openings to machines outside my lab?
 Yes.
 We do allow two-way data transactions between your lab and machines outside HUNT Cloud.
 Such openings needs to be approved by your service owner, documented in our [network opening order](/agreements/downloads/#network-opening-order), and the traffic needs to be initiated from inside your lab.